• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Ready to get your free valuation?
 Contact Edgewater Guitars at (440) 219-3607 or visit our website.
 We provide free, no-obligation assessments and can often provide preliminary valuations based on photos.

-Conclusion: Your 1961 SG Junior's Value
+Your SG Junior's value

 The 1961 Gibson SG Junior represents far more than a student model guitar—it's a piece of rock and roll history that marks the birth of one of the most influential guitar designs ever created.
 Whether you're a collector seeking a pristine example or a player who inherited a family instrument, understanding your guitar's true significance is the first step toward making informed decisions about its future.